 Honeycomb Hi-Fi and VNYL Hi-Fi continue to run daily.
 Flipside DXB and Analog Room follow event-based formats.
 Electric Pawn Shop remains active with its own approach.

-Dubai activities continue to expand, and listening rooms now sit within that mix.
+Dubai activities continue to expand, and listening rooms now sit firmly within that mix.
 The scene is still developing, but it is already visible in different parts of the city.